The so-called completing the square is a method for solving quadratic equations of the form

 A function is called analytic if it is locally analytic at every point.
 There are some standard power series called the basic functions:

-The exponential function fulfills the calculation rule
+The exponential function satisfies the computational rule

-\[ \begin{align} \exp\left(x + y\right) & \stackrel{\href{#eq:gen_bin_formula}{\text{Glg.
-(A.17)}}}{=} \sum_{k = 0}^\infty\frac{1}{k!}\sum_{l = 0}^k\left(\begin{array}{c} k\\ l \end{array}\right)x^ly^{k - l} = \sum_{k = 0}^\infty\frac{1}{k!}\sum_{l = 0}^k\frac{k!}{l!\left(k - l\right)!}x^ly^{k - l} = \sum_{k = 0}^\infty\sum_{l = 0}^k\frac{1}{l!\left(k - l\right)!}x^ly^{k - l}\nonumber\\ &= \sum_{l = 0}^\infty\sum_{k = l}^\infty\frac{1}{l!\left(k - l\right)!}x^ly^{k - l} = \sum_{l = 0}^\infty\frac{x^l}{l!}\sum_{k = 0}^\infty\frac{y^k}{k!} = \exp\left(x\right)\exp\left(y\right).\tag{A.42}\label{eq:exp_prop_1} \end{align} \]
+\[ \begin{align} \exp\left(x + y\right) & \stackrel{\href{#eq:gen_bin_formula}{\text{Eq.
+(A.19)}}}{=} \sum_{k = 0}^\infty\frac{1}{k!}\sum_{l = 0}^k\left(\begin{array}{c} k\\ l \end{array}\right)x^ly^{k - l} = \sum_{k = 0}^\infty\frac{1}{k!}\sum_{l = 0}^k\frac{k!}{l!\left(k - l\right)!}x^ly^{k - l} = \sum_{k = 0}^\infty\sum_{l = 0}^k\frac{1}{l!\left(k - l\right)!}x^ly^{k - l}\nonumber\\ &= \sum_{l = 0}^\infty\sum_{k = l}^\infty\frac{1}{l!\left(k - l\right)!}x^ly^{k - l} = \sum_{l = 0}^\infty\frac{x^l}{l!}\sum_{k = 0}^\infty\frac{y^k}{k!} = \exp\left(x\right)\exp\left(y\right).\tag{A.44}\label{eq:exp_prop_1} \end{align} \]

 From this it follows

-\[ \begin{align} 1 = \exp\left(x - x\right) = \exp\left(x\right)\exp\left(-x\right) \Rightarrow \exp\left(-x\right) = \frac{1}{\exp\left(x\right)}.\tag{A.43}\label{eq:exp_prop_2} \end{align} \]
+\[ \begin{align} 1 = \exp\left(x - x\right) = \exp\left(x\right)\exp\left(-x\right) \Rightarrow \exp\left(-x\right) = \frac{1}{\exp\left(x\right)}.\tag{A.45}\label{eq:exp_prop_2} \end{align} \]

-\[ \begin{align} \exp\left(x\right) > 0\tag{A.44}\label{eq:exp_prop_3} \end{align} \]
+\[ \begin{align} \exp\left(x\right) > 0\tag{A.46}\label{eq:exp_prop_3} \end{align} \]

 for all $x \in \mathbb{R}.$ For $x \geq 0$ this is clear.
-For $x < 0$ applies
+For $x < 0$ one has

 \[ \begin{align} \exp\left(x\right) = \frac{1}{\exp\left(-x\right)} > 0. \end{align} \]